shikokuchuo/mirai/README.md

 #> [1] TRUE
 ```

-*Note: capture.output() is used above for the sole purpose of capturing
-stderr() when knitting Rmd.*

 If execution of a mirai surpasses the timeout set via the `.timeout`
 argument, the mirai will resolve to an `errorValue`.
 This can, amongst
-other things, guard against mirai processes which have the potential to
-hang and never return.
+other things, guard against mirai processes that hang and never return.

 ``` r
 m3 <- mirai(nanonext::msleep(1000), .timeout = 500)